DataDog/integrations-core/elastic/README.md

 # Overview

+Stay up-to-date on the health of your Elasticsearch cluster, from its overall status down to JVM heap usage and everything in between.
+The Datadog Agent's Elasticsearch check collects metrics for search and indexing performance, memory usage and garbage collection, node availability, shard statistics, disk space and performance, and many more.
+The Agent also sends events and service checks for the overall status of your cluster.

 # Installation

-The Agent's Elasticsearch check is packaged with the Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Elasticsearch nodes.
+The Elasticsearch check is packaged with the Datadog Agent, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your Elasticsearch nodes or on some other server if you use hosted Elasticsearch.
 If you need the newest version of the Elasticsearch check, install the `dd-check-elastic` package; this package's check will override the one packaged with the Agent.
 See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.

 # Configuration

-Create an `elastic.yaml` in the Datadog Agent's `conf.d` directory:
+Create a file `elastic.yaml` in the Datadog Agent's `conf.d` directory:

 ```
 init_config: